simonmichael/hledger/hledger/hledger.m4.md

 Happily, current hledger can read either notation, or convert one to the other when needed, so you can use the one you prefer.

+You can even use cost notation and equivalent conversion postings at the same time, for clarity. hledger will ignore the redundancy.
+But be sure the cost and conversion posting amounts match, or you'll see a not-so-clear transaction balancing error message.

 ## Inferring equity postings from cost

-With `--infer-equity`, hledger detects transactions written with PTA cost notation and adds equity conversion postings to them
+With `--infer-equity`, hledger detects transactions written with PTA cost notation and adds equity conversion postings to them:
-(and temporarily permits the coexistence of equity conversion postings and cost notation, which normally would cause an unbalanced transaction error).
-Eg:

 ```journal
 2022-01-01